wajihullahbaig/timm-moe/README.md

 # timm-moe
 ## using pytorch pretrained image models to create Mixture of experts.
-The purpose of this repo is to give an understanding how TIMM features can be used to train a mixutre of experts for classification.
+The purpose of this repo is to give an understanding how TIMM features as a backbone for feature extraction can be used to train a mixutre of experts for classification.

 It is a single file repo, train/testing is done on CIFAR10 dataset. efficientnet_xx versions were used to perform the training and validation